Richard Benson (musician)

-Richard Philip Henry John Benson (10 March 1955 – 10 May 2022) was a British-Italian guitarist, singer and television personality.
+Richard Philip Henry John Benson (10 March 1955 – 10 May 2022) was a British-Italian guitarist, singer-songwriter, and television personality.

 Life

-Benson was born in Woking, England to a Belgian mother and a British father, both of which had Italian origins.
+Benson was born in Woking, England, to a Belgian mother and a British father, both of whom had Italian origins.
 His paternal great grandfather was Samuel Herbert Benson, the founder of the first advertising company in the UK.
-His grandfather, one of Sir Samuel Herbet Benson's sons, married an Italian model.
+His grandfather, one of Sir Samuel Herbert Benson's sons, married an Italian model.
 Richard moved to Italy and was an active musician since his early teens.

 In 2000, he suffered a serious leg injury when he fell off a bridge.
-He claimed that the accident was the result of an assault, but there are suspicions that Benson actually attempted suicide, since he was diagnosed with arthritis shortly before, which is suggested to have greatly impacted his guitar playing and skills.
+He claimed that the accident was the result of an assault, but there are suspicions that Benson actually attempted suicide, since he had been diagnosed with arthritis shortly before, which is suggested to have greatly impacted his guitar playing and skills.
 Benson had to undergo prolonged rehabilitation to be able to walk again.

-In November 2016, Benson and his wife Ester Esposito appeared in a video on repubblica.it where they revealed financial problems and asked for donations to pay for medical procedures.
+In November 2016 Benson and his wife Ester Esposito appeared in a video on repubblica.it where they revealed financial problems and asked for donations to pay for medical procedures.
 Benson can be seen stooped and hardly able to walk due to arthritis.
 It was also revealed that he suffered from heart problems and already had to undergo surgery at that point.

-Benson died in Rome on Tuesday 10 of May 2022, at the age of 67.
+Benson died in Rome on 10 May 2022, at the age of 67.

 Musical career

 In 1971, Benson recorded with the progressive rock band Buon Vecchio Charlie a self-titled LP, which was only released in 1990 when the original record company brought out some of their early productions on CD.
 The album features Benson on vocals and 12-string guitar.

 In 1972, he took part in the festival Villa Pamphili.

 In 1983, he released his first single, "Animal Zoo", an Italo disco production.
 In the following year he released his second single, "Renegade", a song (along with the B-side "Flash Back") with electro-rock tones.

-In 1984, he wrote and recorded music for the cult movie The Incinerator (Italian title L'inceneritore) in which he also appeared in a small role as a street gang member.
+In 1984, he wrote and recorded music for the cult movie The Incinerator (Italian: L'inceneritore) in which he also appeared in a small role as a street gang member.

 In 1987, he produced the compilation album, Metal Attack (RCA Italy – Talent), where he sings on the track Exotic Escape that he also co-wrote.

 In 1999, he released a solo album called Madre Tortura, that featured progressive hard-rock tracks.
 In 2015, he released L'inferno dei vivi on the label INRI, a rock-opera-style concept album with electronic elements, and the accompanying single I Nani.

 In 2016, Benson released Duello madre, a digital compilation of tracks from earlier releases.

 In September 2019 Benson published several videos on Youtube in which he performs unpublished blues and pop songs on the classical guitar.
 The music is his work, while the lyrics are written by Cinzia Colibazzi.